 After treatment, the waste can be easily separated and either recycled or converted into biogas; electrical production will be channelled into the national grid and heat will be repurposed back into the plant itself, thereby reducing the amount of operational energy required by the autoclaves.

 Lee Moor Looks to the Future

-Not only will more diverse, unsorted types of waste be able to be efficiently and simultaneously processed at Lee Moor, but it will result in a greater output of renewable energy and nutrient rich fertiliser which will channel vital resources back into the surrounding land.
+Not only are more diverse, unsorted, types of waste efficiently and simultaneously processed at Lee Moor. , but it will result in a greater output of renewable energy.
+Add to this the nutrient-rich fertiliser and it’s easy to appreciate that this will channel vital resources back into the surrounding land.